johncus/react_lights/README.md

 With each click on the button it moves to the next color in the sequence of Yellow, Red, then Green.

+To run this app from terminal:

+$ npm install

+$ npm start

 ##############################################################

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).